 In this Ask Mr. Noobie post, one of our readers asks for Mr. Noobie’s suggestions for an iPad GPS app she can use to help her avoid roads with very low clearance.
 She needs to steer clear of routes like these because she uses an RV.
 Learn Mr. Noobie’s suggestions for the best GPS navigation apps for people with RVs here.

 QUESTION: Hi.
 We have a 32 ft RV that is 13 ft high.
 I am looking for a mapping/GPS app for my iPad that shows the height of bridges.
 I was using “GPS DRIVE” over the weekend and it sent us on roads that had very low clearance (11 ft).
 We had to back up the RV to find a turn around place.
 Do you know of something we can use?
 Thank you for your time. – Laura S. from Lockport, New York

 ANSWER: This is what I love about technology.
-I’ve used various navigation apps for years and years and never once stopped to think that someone might need to know the height of the bridges along the route.
+I’ve used various navigation apps, including Google Maps, for years and years and never once stopped to think that someone might need to know the height of the bridges along the route.
 But now that I read your question, the need for GPS navigation seems like such an obvious request, especially for people with RVs.